Your Complete Guide to Taxis in Paris: Rates, Apps, and Safety Tips

 How To Take a Taxi in Paris?

-• hailing one on the street
+• Hailing a taxi on the street

 As a customer, you obviously have certain rights when a taxi picks you up: